hhuss2/Personalized-Workout-Plan/README.md

 + Download files into the same directory
 + Compile and run the WorkoutPlanGUI.java file to open the GUI.
-+ Select your fitness goal and muscle group, then click "Generate Workout" to create a workout plan.
++ Select your fitness goal and muscle group to train, then click "Generate Workout" to create a workout plan.
 + Click "Show Progress" to view your exercise progress.